DataDog/libddwaf/UPGRADING.md

 The use of a `ddwaf_object` instead of a dedicated structure has a number of advantages and disadvantages, however it allows us to add more diagnostics in a backwards-compatible manner, without breaking the ABI.
 This translates in having the ability to automatically provide diagnostics for new high-level features without breaking existing libraries.

 The new diagnostics object is always a map containing the following:
-- A map per top-level feature parsed (e.g. rules, custom rules, exclusions, etc), with the same key as said top-level feature.
+- A map per high-level feature parsed (e.g. rules, custom rules, exclusions, etc), with the same key as said high-level feature.
 - Other metadata if present in the ruleset, such as the ruleset version.

 Providing the WAF with a complete ruleset typically results in a `ddwaf_object` with the following contents: